 20 delicious and healthy recipes made with ground beef

 I make these recipes regularly for my family.
-They are tasty, easy to make, and leftovers are fabulous the next few days.
+They are tasty, easy to make, and leftovers are fabulous in the next few days.